kubernetes/kubernetes/docs/proposals/propagation.md

 ## Decision

-We will take 'Make shared default for HostPath', an environment check and an WARNING log will be emitted about whether propagation mode is supported.
+We will take 'Make HostPath shared for privileged containers, slave for non-privileged', an environment check and an WARNING log will be emitted about whether propagation mode is supported.